Back to Blog

 "React is faster than Next.js"

-"Next.js is more complex"
+"Next.js is more complex than plain React"

 "We can add SSR to React later"